Ayush7614/Ayush7614/README.md

 - Contributor at GirlScript Summer of Code 2021.
 Embraced the journey of Open Source along with the wholesome community of Girl Script.
 Contributed to multiple projects and still contributing.

 - Mentee at Script Winter of Code 2020-21.
 Its an open source program which embarked my journey in the world of Open Source.
 I contributed to various open source projects and explored the new oppurtunites of Open Source Community.

+- Mentee at Kharagpur Winter of Code 2020-21.
+Its an open source program which embarked my journey in the world of Open Source.
+I contributed to various open source projects and explored the new oppurtunites of Open Source Community.

+- Mentee at Devscript Winter of Code 2020-21.
+Its an open source program which embarked my journey in the world of Open Source.
+I contributed to various open source projects and explored the new oppurtunites of Open Source Community.

+- Mentee at Crosswoc Winter of Code 2020-21.
+Its an open source program which embarked my journey in the world of Open Source.
+I contributed to various open source projects and explored the new oppurtunites of Open Source Community.

+- Mentee at JWOC Winter of Code 2020-21.
+Its an open source program which embarked my journey in the world of Open Source.
+I contributed to various open source projects and explored the new oppurtunites of Open Source Community.

 ### Honors & Awards 🏅